EMBRYOPSIDA Pirani & Prado

 1. Chloranthaceae and Ceratophyllaceae..
 A variety of relationships involving the two have been suggested.

 1A.
 The two taxa are not immediately related.
 Hilu et al. (2003: a matK analysis alone), suggested that Ceratophyllaceae were sister to eudicots (see also D. Soltis et al. 2000; Borsch et al. 2005: three rapidly evolving genes, 62% jacknife, 96% posterior probabilities; Müller et al. 2006: 96% posterior probability; some analyses in Saarela et al. 2007; Soltis et al. 2007a: support weak; Qiu & Estabrook 2008; most analyses in Drew et al. 2014; Barba-Montoya et al. 2018; Gitzendanner et al. 2018a: weak support; H.-T. Li et al. 2019, 2021: very extensive plastome analyses, only moderate support; Ramírez-Barahona et al. 2020), and this topology is quite commonly obtained.
 The clade [Ceratophyllaceae + eudicots] was also recovered both by Givnish et al. (2016b), although Piper sometimes attached itself to Ceratophyllum, and also by Y. Yang et al. (2020: nuclear genomes), although in neither was Chloranthaceae included.
-Interestingly, in the latter study, in some analyses about one third of the single gene trees supported a relationship [Ceratophyllum + eudicots], a third that of [Ceratophyllum + monocots] and a third that of [Ceratophyllum + magnoliids]...
-This relationship is followed here.
+Interestingly, in the latter study, in some analyses about one third of the single gene trees supported a relationship [Ceratophyllum + eudicots], a third that of [Ceratophyllum + monocots], and a third that of [Ceratophyllum + magnoliids]...
+Since Ceratophyllum is a very highly derived aquatic it is difficult to relate its morphology to any of the groups mentioned.

 L. Yang et al. (2020) looked at 1594 orthologous protein-coding genes in 151 taxa, although only a little over half of these genes were phylogenetically informative.
 The basic relationships they obtained were ...[Ceratophyllales [monocots [magnoliids [Chloranthales + eudicots]]]] in a concatenation/IQ-TREE analysis and ...[monocots [magnoliids [Ceratophyllales [Chloranthales + eudicots]]]] in a coalescent/ASTRAL analysis; support for the former topology was notably weak, somewhat stronger in the latter.
 Analyses using datasets of 756 and 296 genes returned the topology ...[monocots [magnoliids [Chloranthales [Ceratophyllales + eudicots]]]] (Yang et al. 2020), with similar somewhat stronger support.
-A polytomy could not be rejected, and a fully bifurcating tree did not seem to be an appropriate representation of what was going on.
+A polytomy could not be rejected, and a fully bifurcating tree did not seem to be the best way to representat what was going on.

 Drew et al. (2014) also found topologies like [Chloranthaceae [monocots [Ceratophyllaceae + Piperaceae]]], while there was fairly good support for a clade [monocots + Ceratophyllaceae] in a compartmentalised 6-gene analysis (Zanis et al. 2003; see also Qiu et al. 1999; some analyses in Saarela et al. 2007).
 Qiu et al. (2005; see also Löhne & Borsch 2005) found initial rather strong bootstrap support for a [monocot + Ceratophyllaceae] clade in a 9-gene analysis being vitiated by the failure to obtain much support in any of the subanalyses and by details of the topology obtained in the 9-gene analysis itself (e.g. Acorus sister to the Alismatales included) that are rather improbable.
 Moore et al. (2010) i.a. found Ceratophyllum, or [Ceratophyllum + Piper] to be sister to monocots and Chloranthaceae sister to a clade including magnoliids, monocots, and eudicots; the latter pair of relationships with moderate jacknife support were found by Davis et al. (2013) in their comprehensive chloroplast analysis focussing on monocots.
 Indeed, a [Ceratophyllaceae + Piperaceae] clade is not uncommonly found, as by Petersen et al. (2015), and there Chloranthaceae were sister to all angiosperms apart from the ANITA grade (see also P. S. Soltis et al. 2015) - but neither position had much support.
 Goremykin et al. (2009b: Chloranthaceae not included) found a [Ceratophyllum + magnoliid] clade after removing 2,500 highly variable positions from an analysis of chloroplast genome data; with the removal of 1,000 positions Ceratophyllum was sister to a [monocot + eudicot] clade.
 Some analyses have suggested a sister taxon relationship between Chloranthaceae and eudicots (Borsch et al. 2003; P. S. Soltis et al. 2015), and this relationship was favoured in several concatenation-based transcriptome analyses by Wickett et al. (2014; no Ceratophyllaceae).
 Barba-Montoya et al. (2018) placed Chloranthaceae as sister to all angiosperms minus the ANA grade, and this relationship was also found, but with very low support, in the plastome analyses of H.-T. Li et al. (2019, 2021), relationships then being [magnoliids [monocots [Ceratophyllales + eudicots]]], and support was quite high.

 Other studies also show no clear pattern (e.g. Jansen et al. 2006a; Qiu et al. 2006b).
 One alignment of 18S/26S nuclear ribosomal data suggested a clade [Ceratophyllaceae + Tofieldiaceae] embedded within the monocots, but thankfully with little support (Maia et al. 2014), while Du et al. (2016) considered Nymphaeales, Acorales + Alismatales, and Ceratophyllales to be extant members of an early radiation of aquatic angiosperms.
 Morton (2011) found weak support for Ceratophyllaceae as sister to all other angiosperms, while in the massive parsimony analysis of Goloboff et al. (2009) the relationships [Ceratophyllum [[Amborella + Nymphaeales] all other angiosperms]] were recovered.
-W. J. Baker et al. (2021a: see Seed Plant Tree) found the rather unexpected relationships [Lactoris [Ceratophyllum [Chloranthaceae [magnoliids]]]] in their preliminary angiosperm genome analysis.
+W. J. Baker et al. (2021a: see Seed Plant Tree) found the rather unexpected relationships [Lactoris [Ceratophyllum [Chloranthaceae [magnoliids]]]] in their preliminary Angiosperms353 genome analysis, however, relationships in subsequent trees have been rather more conventional.

 1B.
 The two are sister taxa.
 A [Chloranthales + Ceratophyllales] clade is quite often obtained.
 Analyses in Duvall et al. (2006) and Qiu et al. (2010: chloroplast data, support weak) recovered this clade, as did those in N. Zhang et al. (2012); see also Huang et al. (2010), weak support using the ycf2 gene, Moore et al. (2011), very weak support, and Kvacek et al. (2016: morphological analyses, inc. fossils).
 In the comprehensive analyses of Sun et al. (2014) this clade was also frequently recovered, although in a variety of positions, while earlier analyses in Mathews (2006a) had suggested an unresolved position somewhere above Austrobaileyales.
 Indeed, if there is a [Chloranthales + Ceratophyllales] clade, the question is, where is it to be placed?
 Usually it is associated with magnoliids, monocots or core eudicots in particular (so see below), but sometimes it is placed sister to all other angiosperms except the ANITA grade (e.g. Endress & Doyle 2009; Doyle & Endress 2010; Doyle & Upchurch 2014; Tekleva et al. 2021 and references).